Al-Lat: Etymology

-The most likely and most accepted etymology takes al-Lat to be the feminine form of Allah.
-She may have been known originally as ʾal-ʾilat, based on Herodotus' attestation of the goddess as Alilat.
-A folk etymology from Medieval Arab lexicographers derived the name from the verb latta (to mix or knead barley-meal).
-According to Ibn Abbas, Mujahid, and Ar-Rabi bin Anas, Al-Lat was a man who used to mix Sawiq (a kind of barley mash) with water for the pilgrims during the time of Jahiliyyah.
-When he died, the people remained next to his grave and worshiped him.
+Medieval Arab lexicographers derived the name from the verb latta (to mix or knead barley-meal).
 It has also been associated with the "idol of jealousy" erected in the temple of Jerusalem according to the Book of Ezekiel, which was offered an oblation of barley-meal by the husband who suspected his wife of infidelity.
-It can be inferred from al-Kalbi's Book of Idols that a similar ritual was practiced in the vicinity of the image of al-Lat.
+It can be inferred from al-Kalbi's Book of Idols that a similar ritual was practiced in the vicinity of the image of al-Lat..
+This suggests potentially a proto-Semitic or later developed Pan-Semitic longstanding association with barley-meal.